Glasgow University Union

 Glasgow University Union (GUU) is one of the largest and oldest students' unions in the UK, serving students and alumni of the University of Glasgow since 1885.

 The GUU organises social affairs for its members, provides catering and entertainment.
-Students are eligible to become members for free at any point throughout their University career and alumni may become Life Members by applying to the Board of Management.
+Students are eligible to become members for free at any point throughout their university career and alumni may become Life Members by applying to the Board of Management.

 History

 Foundation

 Students at the university instituted the idea of a union building in 1885 to help promote social interaction on campus.
 The union's formation was driven by members of Glasgow University Dialectic Society, the Glasgow University Medico-Chirurgical Society and the Glasgow University Athletic Club.
-The same group formed a Students’ Representative Council in 1886 to raise funds for the building and procured the sum of £5000 from Dr John McIntyre of Odiham, Hampshire.
+The same group formed a Students’ Representative Council in 1886 to raise funds for the building and procured the sum of £5000 from John McIntyre of Odiham, Hampshire.

 In 1889 the Glasgow University Students' Representative Council obtained statutory recognition under the Act of 1889 and in 1890 they managed to raise sufficient funds to build the union.

 The union was originally accommodated in the John McIntyre Building, named for a major benefactor, which opened in 1890 and was designed by John James Burnet.
 These premises soon proved to be inadequate however, and a new building at the foot of University Avenue was designed by the architect and former assistant to J.J.
 Burnet, Alan McNaughton of Arthur & McNaughton in the Scots Baronial style.
 The new Union building was financed from funds raised by donations to the Student Welfare Scheme, started in 1921 to re-invigorate student life and was erected between 1929 and 1931, with the women of the Queen Margaret Union (QMU) moving into the John McIntyre Building in 1932.
 The John MacIntyre has been the location of the Glasgow University Students' Representative Council, since the new QMU building opened in 1969.
 An extension to the Glasgow University Union building was designed by Keppie, Henderson & Partners and opened in 1965, which housed four bars: Deep Six, the Gallery Bar, Altitude and Playing Fields - and the union's nightclub, The Hive.